ThomasLastName/near-optimal/README.md

 For an initial viewing of the code, I think the easiest thing to digest is a minimal demo of the former:
 __PLEASE SEE [this colab demo](https://colab.research.google.com/drive/1C6Xgo9C-U-ZTcxDtap7I44Ao-Pd785Fq?usp=sharing)__.
 A demo of the latter can be found in `quadratic_univar.py`.

-You are free to inspect the codebase, which includes many experiments that lead nowhere and are not sufficiently docummented.
+You are free to inspect the codebase, which includes many experiments that lead nowhere and only partially docummented.
+The git log contains even more obscure records of similar experiments that have been deleted -- not in an attempt to hide anything, merely in an attempt to reduce clutter.

 # Installation